Home > Health & Fitness

 The primary safety concern with statins has involved myopathy, an uncommon condition that can cause muscle damage and, in some cases, muscle and joint pain.
 A specific myopathy called rhabdomyolysis can lead to kidney failure.
 People with diabetes and risk factors for myopathy should be monitored for muscle symptoms.

-Aspirin for Heart Disease Prevention.
-For patients with diabetes who have additional heart disease risk factors, taking a daily aspirin can reduce the risk for blood clotting and may help protect against heart attacks.
-(There is not enough evidence to indicate that aspirin prevention is helpful for patients at lower risk.)
-The recommended dose is 75 - 162 mg/day.
-Aspirin as primary prevention is recommended for men who are older than age 50 or women who are older than age 60 who have at least one additional heart risk factor.
-These risk factors include a family history of heart disease, high blood pressure, smoking, unhealthy cholesterol levels, or excessive urine levels of the protein albumin.
-Talk to your doctor, particularly if you are at risk for aspirin side effects such as gastrointestinal bleeding and ulcers.
+Aspirin for Heart Disease Prevention: For people with diabetes who have additional heart disease risk factors, taking a daily aspirin can reduce the risk for blood clotting and may help protect against heart attacks.
+There is not enough evidence to indicate that aspirin prevention is helpful for people at lower risk.
+These risk factors include:

-Surgery for Heart Disease.
-Patients with heart disease that has caused blockage in the arteries, angina (chest pain), and other symptoms may require surgery.
+People with heart disease that has caused blockage in the arteries, angina (chest pain), and other symptoms may require surgery.
 The two main types of surgical procedures are percutaneous coronary intervention (commonly called PCI or angioplasty) with stenting and coronary artery bypass grafting (CABG).
-Although PCI and stenting is less invasive than CABG, recent research indicates that CABG is safer and works better for patients with diabetes who have multiple blockages in their arteries.
+Although PCI and stenting is less invasive than CABG, recent research indicates that CABG is safer and works better for people with diabetes who have multiple blockages in their arteries.

 About a third of foot ulcers will heal within 20 weeks with good wound care treatments.
 Some treatments are as follows:

-Other Treatments for Foot Ulcers.
-Doctors are also using or investigating other treatments to heal ulcers.
+Other Treatments for foot ulcers: Doctors are also using or investigating other treatments to heal ulcers.
 These include:

 The only FDA-approved drugs for treating neuropathy are pregabalin (Lyrica) and duloxetine (Cymbalta).
 Other drugs and treatments are used on an off-label basis.